Going to the toilet on the trail

 Final thoughts

-That’s pretty much all there is know so there is nothing stopping you extending the length of your hiking experiences!
+So now you know your options there shouldn’t be anything stopping you extending the length of your hiking experiences!

 Australian Hiker Newsletter